Gold & Platinum Awards are earned by artists who have met rigorous standards, and recipients join the ranks of the most iconic recording artists.

 Sales become eligible for certification:

-- 30 days after the initial street date (for albums/songs in physical product format) OR
+- 30 days after the release date (for albums/songs in physical product format) OR

-- At the initial release date (for albums/songs in digital product format).
+- At the release date (for albums/songs in digital product format).

 Other sale requirements include: